 My art practice, systemic elements from heritage and places of “home” is a continuum of visual makings that attempt to make sense, remember and absorb each place I have lived in.

-A three year painting installation project in an abandoned settlers house in the Algoma area I currently reside strongly reflects my exploration of wanting to know, to become closer to understanding from a personal perspective; settler habitat on Indigenous land.
+A three year painting installation project in an abandoned settlers house in the Algoma area I currently reside strongly reflects my exploration of wanting to know, to become closer to understanding from a personal perspective; a meaning and sense of Home.

 The paintings on the walls of a bear in the kitchen, wolves on the stairwell and women Victorian dresses, a child sleeping in a cold bedroom.
-These paintings as well the house have fallen back into the ground that once held its’ settler families.
+These paintings as well the house have fallen back into the ground that once held its’ family home.

 Current bodies of canvas and billboard paintings further explore places in the Algoma region.
 Such as lake Superior, farmland and a main traveling route HWY 17.
 Erasure, skewed perspectives and layering are painting techniques used to convey a montage of snap moments.